Dannemann/java-string-compressor/README.md

 ### Bulk / Batch compression

-java-string-compressor provides both, `BulkCompressor` and `ManagedBulkCompressor` specifically for this task.
+In some rare cases you need to fetch your data in batches from a remote location or another third party actor. java-string-compressor provides both, `BulkCompressor` and `ManagedBulkCompressor` specifically for this task.
 They help you automatize the process of adding each batch to the correct position in the destination array where the compressed data will be stored.
 Both currently supports `byte[][]` as destination for the compressed data.